Questions and answers about veganism

 Part 3: Vegans in the renaissance

-Just as a note when it comes to the question if we have not always eaten meat.
-The fact that we do not produce our own Vitamin C tells us that we are extremely connected to fruits, berries and vegetables.
-According to one source, the gene for producing Vitamin C stretches back 60 million years which is still inactive.
-So for 60 million years we have not produced our own Vitamin C which requires the consumption of fruits, berries and vegetables in order to survive or we may die from scurvy.
+Just as a note, when it comes to the question of whether we have always eaten meat.
+The fact that we do not produce our own vitamin C tells us that we are extremely connected to fruits, berries, and vegetables.
+According to one source, the gene for producing vitamin C stretches back 60 million years and is still inactive.
+So for 60 million years, we have not produced our own vitamin C, which requires the consumption of fruits, berries, and vegetables in order to survive, or we may die from scurvy.

 “Vitamin C Production in Goats vs Humans”